 Determine educational needs during calendar year.
 Schedule monthly classes that meet those needs.
 This entails setting up class presenters, sponsors and venues.
 It is also the responsibility of this committee to aid in the appointment of our predecessors for the coming year.
-And begin preparing them for the upcoming year in their committee role and the Carl Vinson Institute of Government hereby certify that completed an 8-hour
+And begin preparing them for the upcoming year in their committee role.